sirius-program/sirius-helpers/README.md

 ## toInt()

-Simply saying, this method will convert your number into Integer.
+This method will convert your number into Integer.

 ```php
 echo sirius()->number(1234.56)->toInt();